Hawkeye 10 Conference: Conference History

+2025 realignment

+After St. Albert joined, Hawkeye 10 membership remained stable until 2025, when – as part of a wave of conference realignments across Iowa – multiple announcements were made for current members departing to join other leagues, primarily for competitive reasons.
+This process started in June, when Lewis Central accepted an invitation to join the Missouri River Activities Conference, or MRAC.
+(At that same time, three other Hawkeye 10 schools – Denison-Schleswig, Glenwood and Harlan – were also offered membership to the MRAC, but each of those schools declined.)
+In August, Shenandoah and Red Oak each announced they had accepted invitations to join the Western Iowa Conference.
+The new conference affiliations for each of the schools were to become effective for the 2026–2027 school year.

+The announced departures of Lewis Central, Red Oak and Shenandoah temporarily left the Hawkeye 10 with eight schools, and membership was on course to stay that way when longtime Western Iowa Conference member Treynor, which had been offered an invitation to join the Hawkeye 10, decided to remain in their current conference.
+Then in September, the Carroll Community School Board unanimously voted to accept an invitation for Carroll, a member of the Raccoon River Conference, to join the Hawkeye 10 conference effective the 2026–2027 school year.
+Upon Carroll joining, the Hawkeye 10's new membership will become nine schools.

+Success

 While the conference no longer sponsors football due to Iowa's district system, Harlan Community is one of the most storied football programs in the nation, having won 14 class 3A state titles since Iowa began the football playoff system in 1972.
 Harlan claimed titles in 1972, 1982, 1983, 1984, 1993, 1995, 1997, 1998, 2003, 2004, 2005, 2009, 2021, and 2022.
-Harlan holds the longest regular-season game winning streak (excludes post-season games) in Iowa high school football history, winning 66 straight games from 1985-1992.
-In addition, legendary coach Curt Bladt is the second winningest coach in state history, posting an unheard of 407-60 record in his career.
+Harlan holds the longest regular-season game winning streak (excludes post-season games) in Iowa high school football history, winning 66 straight games from 1985 to 1992.
+In addition, legendary coach Curt Bladt is the second winningest coach in state history, posting an unheard of 407–60 record in his career.
 Coach Bladt trails the all-time leader Dick Tighe by just 25 games despite the fact that Tighe coached for 63 years and Bladt has only coached for 40.
 Bladt has earned the honor of National High School Coach of the Year by the National High School Athletic Association, twice, and is also immortalized in a book titled Let the Chips Fall Where They May.
 Thanks to state titles held in Men's Basketball, Wrestling, and Baseball in recent years Harlan was also one of the finalist for ESPN's top High School Sport town in recent years.